TeePublic/teepublic-search-client/docs/DesignsApi.md

 begin
-  #Returns a list of discoverable designs based on the query of a design's primary tag.
+  #Returns a list of discoverable designs based on a reference design and/or primary tag.
   result = api_instance.post_v1_similar_designs(body)
   p result
 rescue SwaggerClient::ApiError => e